 We’re developing Fresco for a broad spectrum of seasoned to novice artists and anyone with the right hardware will be able to draw and paint in Fresco for free.
 (Want to try Fresco before it launches?
 We’re slowly adding more users to our pre-release testing and you can apply here.)

-Soon, millions of people will have this incredible tool in their pocket or bag.
+Soon, millions of people will have this incredible tool in their hands.
 I can’t wait to see what they produce.